 Once we had our circle cleared to a depth of 2-3” inches, we spread some gravel around the perimeter.
 This creates a bed for the blocks, keeps things level, and also provides drainage.
 Next, we dug a hole about 18” deep and 18” wide in the center of our area, and filled it with coarse gravel.
 This deep hole is optional, but we chose to add it to increase drainage in the hard-packed soil surrounding our particular site.

-Step 6: Arrange the Blocks
+Step 6: Arrange the cement blocks

 Place three layers of blocks.
 Fair warning: this step requires some “in-the-field” adjustments, because the Windsor blocks have a lip on their bottom back side, which makes each successive layer step back from the layer below.
 That means each of the three layers has a slightly different (and diminishing) circumference as the fire pit continues upwards from bottom to top.
 For the most complete look, you’ll want the blocks on the top layer butted neat and tight.
 (Again, this means the middle layer is a slightly larger circle and the bottom layer a bit bigger still.)
 This will require you play around a bit with the blocks to get the spacing right.
 Check each layer with a level as you go to make sure it's reasonably flat.